senki/vagrant-boxes/README.md

 ## Usage

-Use the included `boxmgr` script, for arguments see built-in help.
+Use the included `boxmgr` script, for all arguments see built-in help.

 1. boxmgr build [boxname]
 2. boxmgr update-vbox [boxname] # if you need to upgrade VBoxGuestAdditions
 2. boxmgr upgrade [boxname] # optional
 2. boxmgr add [boxname]

-On the end, you have a `senki/[box]` added to your vagrant environment.
-Check with `vagrant box list`
+On end, you have a `senki/[box]` added to your Vagrant environment.
+Check with `vagrant box list`.

 ## Pre-requirements on OS X